Chiefs elevate two players off practice squad

-KANSAS CITY, Mo. — The Chiefs have elevated two players off their practice squad ahead of their week one opener against the Arizona Cardinals.
+KANSAS CITY, Mo. — The Kansas City Chiefs have elevated two players off their practice squad ahead of their week one opener against the Arizona Cardinals.

 Wide receiver Daurice Fountain and Blue Springs alum Elijah Lee were both added to the 53-man roster via standard elevation.
 This temporarily brings the roster to 54 players.